Strategic Plan (2025–2030)

-The mission of the Department of Pharmaceutical Sciences (DPS) is to provide cutting-edge education and research opportunities to prepare the next generation pharmacists, researchers, and healthcare leaders while contributing to the advancement of pharmaceutical knowledge and health outcomes nationally, regionally, and globally.
+The mission of the Department of Pharmaceutical Sciences (DPS) is to provide cutting-edge education and research opportunities that prepare the next generation of pharmacists, researchers, and healthcare leaders, while contributing to the advancement of pharmaceutical knowledge and health outcomes nationally, regionally, and globally.

 - Excellence: Commitment to the highest standards in teaching, research, and professional practice.